-Plan Description - The School District contributes to the cost sharing, multiple-employer defined benefit Health Plan (the "Plan") administered by the State Teachers Retirement System of Ohio (STRS Ohio) for eligible retirees who participated in the defined benefit or combined pension plans offered by STRS Ohio.
+Plan Description - The School District participates in the cost-sharing multiple-employer defined benefit Health Plan administered by the State Teachers Retirement System of Ohio (STRS) for eligible retirees who participated in the defined benefit or combined pension plans offered by STRS.
+Ohio law authorizes STRS to offer this plan.
 Benefits include hospitalization, physicians' fees, prescription drugs and reimbursement of monthly Medicare Part B premiums.
-The Plan is included in the financial report of STRS.
-Interested parties can view the most recent Comprehensive Annual Financial Report by visiting www.strsoh.org or by requesting a copy by calling toll-free (888) 227-7877.
+The Plan is included in the report of STRS which can be obtained by visiting www.strsoh.org or by calling (888) 227-7877.

 Funding Policy - Ohio Revised Code Chapter 3307 authorizes STRS Ohio to offer the Plan and gives the Retirement Board authority over how much, if any, of the health care costs will be absorbed by STRS.
 Active employee members do not contribute to the Health Care Plan.
 All benefit recipients, for the most recent year, pay a monthly premium.
 Under Ohio law, funding for post-employment health care may be deducted from employer contributions.
-For fiscal year 2015, STRS did not allocate any employer contributions to post-employment health care.
-The School District's contributions for health care for the fiscal years ended June 30, 2015, 2014, and 2013 were \$0, \$125,252, and \$119,238, respectively.
-The full amount has been contributed for fiscal years 2015, 2014 and 2013.
+For fiscal year 2016, STRS did not allocate any employer contributions to post-employment health care.
+The School District's contributions for health care for the fiscal years ended June 30, 2016, 2015, and 2014 were \$0, \$0, and \$125,252, respectively.
+The full amount has been contributed for fiscal years 2016, 2015 and 2014.